 Oh my goodness!!

-I received this book from Bethany House in return for an honest review of my opinions, which I have done.
+I received a copy of this book from the publisher in return for an honest review of my opinions, which I have done.
 Thanks!